Skip to main content

 After you've been accepted to an Oklahoma state college or university, your academic advisor will help you get a good start by ensuring you enroll in the right courses for your skill or knowledge level.
 Your ACT subject test scores in science, math, reading and English will be reviewed.
 If you scored a 19 or better on a subject test, you'll be placed in a credit-earning course for that subject area.

-If you scored below the required cut score for ACT/SAT, you may undergo additional testing in an area or the college or university may look at additional factors such as your high school GPA to determine the appropriate course.
+If you scored below the required cut score for ACT/SAT, you may undergo additional testing in a discipline or the college or university may look at additional factors such as your high school GPA to determine the appropriate course.
 If these measures show you're ready for college-level work, you'll be placed in a credit-earning course.
 If the test indicates you're not ready, you'll be placed in a college course with additional support, such as a co-requisite course.

 It's important to note that institutions may require higher ACT subject scores for admission and course placement (for general education English, math and science courses).
 As with other aspects of the college admission process, please consult with your college advisor prior to enrollment at a particular college.